MYOR-Mitchell/ParkingLot/README.md

 - **`SimpleRecipes/`**: A project focused on media sizing, CSS effects, and interactive buttons.

 ### `/TriviaPage/`
-A random One Piece-themed trivia page with a simple interactive trivia 'test.'
+A random One Piece-themed trivia page with a simple quiz.
 I might make more since it was fun, but this is where they'll end up.

 ### `/WebMockups/`